from the vapid self horn tooting department… (cause thats what blogs are for)

 And do not miss the closing talk by student Pete Mello on Amalgamated Audio technologies

 where he talked about guitar synthesizers and digital music capabilities at SCC.
 I only wish he had done some live demos!
 Where else would a community college have a professional musician as a student?
 He has a professional studio in his house!

-The Pechaflickring about Pechaflickr by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Pechaflickring about Pechaflickr by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.